maamri95/yassir-technical-test/README.md

 - Enhance the project’s styling.
 - Improve the project’s tests.
 - Add Storybook to the project.
+- add i18n to the project.
+- manage the error state.
+- manage responsive design.
-- Improve pipeline for metrics
+- Improve pipeline for metrics.